-Intercropping is the practice of growing quite one crop on an equivalent field at an equivalent time during a definite row pattern.
+3. Intercropping: Intercropping is the practice of growing quite one crop on an equivalent field at an equivalent time during a definite row pattern.
 After one row of the most crop, three rows of intercrops are often grown.
 This increases productivity per unit area.

 Row Intercropping: When the crops are arranged in alternate rows it is called row intercropping.
 It helps in the maximum utilization of the available land space and the suppression of weeds during the early stages of the main crop.

-Relay Intercropping: It is a type of intercropping, in which a second crop is cultivated only when the already existing crop has flowered but not harvested.
+Relay Intercropping: It is a type of intercropping, in which a second crop is cultivated only when the already existing crop has flowered but not been harvested.

 For example Rice-Cauliflower-Onion-Summer gourds.

 The spread of diseases and pests is controlled.

 The time and the land utilized for growing more than one crop are saved.

 Maximum utilization of nutrients present in the soil.

 Maize and soybean, bajra, and lobea are a number of the crops grown as intercrops.